robbyki/blog/content/Opinion/my-journey-away-from-vscode.md

 integration with other plugins but it wasn't that at all and it perfectly exemplified why I have always needed to be at a deeper lever of systems and environment control.
-You can throw thousands of the most brilliant developers at building a tool, the inherent problem is that the maniac population of neovim users want to be the ones who put it together and have to feel the rush of the creation process in the end.
+You can throw thousands of the most brilliant developers at building a tool, the inherent problem is that the lunatic population of neovim users want to be the ones who put it together and have to feel the rush of the creation process in the end.
 It's that simple.
 Like many others, I absolutely do not believe that building and maintaining your own environment is suited for